photostructure/tz-lookup/README.md

 Fast, memory-efficient time zone lookups from latitude and longitude.

-## What's this fork do?
+## Background

 This is a fork of [darkskyapp/tz-lookup](https://github.com/darkskyapp/tz-lookup-oss) which was abandoned in 2020.

-The following updates have been made:
+The following updates have been made to this fork:

 * The time zone shapefiles now use [2021c](https://github.com/evansiroky/timezone-boundary-builder/releases/tag/2021c).
 Expect a bunch of changes if you're upgrading from the original `tz-lookup`, including new zone names.